Data analysis is the process of turning raw data into useful statistics, information, and explanations to drive data-driven business decisions.

 There’s a free trial available and different plans for individual users and organizations.

+Free and open-source programming languages are a great option if you’re building your own data analysis tools.
 R is widely used for exploratory data analysis, statistical computing, and data visualization.
-At first, it was mainly used by researchers and academics, but has now branched out into the business world.
+At first, it was mainly used by researchers and academics but has now branched out into the business world.
 Learning R is relatively easy, even if you don’t have a programming background.

 Python is one of the most in-demand programming languages today and it’s considered the preferred language for machine learning.
 It stands out for being very flexible, allowing you to build solutions for various use cases.
 Plus, it’s fairly straightforward to learn and write.